-Open-level Hatha: The Sanskrit words- “Ha”- sun and “tha” moon help define a practice to find balance in body, mind and spirit- balancing the ying and yang aspects of yoga The class involves working with the natural flow of energy in the body, harnessing strength through the breath and quieting the mind.
-This branch of Yoga uses physical poses (asana), breathing techniques (pranayama), and meditation (dhyana) to achieve a greater sense of well-being and emotional balance.
-The postures will challenge the body and the mind, but modifications are taught.
-This class is open to all levels.
+Open Level Hatha: The Sanskrit words- “Ha”- sun and “tha” moon help define a practice to find balance in body, mind and spirit- balancing the ying and yang aspects of yoga The class involves working with the natural flow of energy (prana) in the body, harnessing strength through the breath and quieting the mind.
+This class uses physical poses (asana), breathing techniques (pranayama), and meditation (dhyana) to achieve a greater sense of well-being and emotional balance.
+The postures will challenge the body and the mind.
+Modifications for all levels of practice are offered.

 Slow-Flow Vinyasa: This class allows beginners and seasonal yogis alike to create their own synchronized dance, while learning poses and how to move, breathe, and stretch between poses.
 Slow-flow allows the practitioner time to evaluate how and when a pose should be modified, due to physical limitations or limitations in experience.
 The practitioner also has the time to mentally engage with the body, as it moves through a flow.
 The mind and body connection is one of the main goals when practicing Yoga.
 All levels of Yoga practitioners can find their personal challenges, as they slowly and mindfully move through a mellow flow.
 The pace may be slower, but challenges will be present with difficulties to work through.
 Slow Flow Vinyasa Yoga is a healing dance of moving meditation.